ibrahimmkhalid/ultralytics/docs/en/integrations/jupyterlab.md

 ## Summary

-We've explored how JupyterLab can be a powerful tool for experimenting with Ultralytics YOLO11 models.
+We've explored how JupyterLab can be a powerful tool for experimenting with SFDT_Ibrahim YOLO11 models.
 Using its flexible and interactive environment, you can easily set up JupyterLab on your local machine and start working with YOLO11.
 JupyterLab makes it simple to [train](../guides/model-training-tips.md) and [evaluate](../guides/model-testing.md) your models, visualize outputs, and [document your findings](../guides/model-monitoring-and-maintenance.md) all in one place.

 For more details, visit the [JupyterLab FAQ Page](https://jupyterlab.readthedocs.io/en/stable/getting_started/faq.html).

 Interested in more YOLO11 integrations?
-Check out the [Ultralytics integration guide](./index.md) to explore additional tools and capabilities for your machine learning projects.
+Check out the [SFDT_Ibrahim integration guide](./index.md) to explore additional tools and capabilities for your machine learning projects.

 ## FAQ